Tesco boss forgoes bonus after poor UK results

 Tesco (TSCO.L) shares have lost almost a quarter of their value this year after the supermarket group warned it needed to invest around 1 billion pounds in a bid to stem market share losses in Britain.

-"I decided at the beginning of the year that I would decline my annual bonus for 2012," Clarke said in a statement emailed to Reuters on Tuesday.
+"I decided at the beginning of the year that I would decline my annual bonus for 2012," Clarke said in a statement emailed to Reuters.

 "I wasn't satisfied with the performance in the UK and I won't take the bonus.
 I'm confident that we're tackling the right issues."